jasmineked/to-do-list-client/README.md

 ***EVERY ACTION LISTED BELOW REQUIRES USER TO SIGN-UP &/OR SIGN-IN***

-*Change password:* sign up for an account & sign in (or sign in if user has already created an account) and upon successful log-in, user will see a row of buttons. click 'change password' & a form with three text fields should appear. fill in as instructed (first field: old password, second field: new password, third field: confirm new password) and click 'confirm'.
+*Change password:* sign up for an account & sign in (or sign in if user has already created an account) and upon successful log-in, a navigation bar will appear.
+Click SETTINGS then select CHANGE PASSWORD & a form with three text fields should appear. fill in as instructed (first field: old password, second field: new password, third field: confirm new password) and click 'confirm'.

-*Create new task:* Click on the CREATE button.
+*Create new task:* Click on the CREATE.
 Enter the task of choice & the date it is due.
 Both are required to successfully create a new task.

-*View all tasks:* Click on the VIEW ALL TASKS button.
+*View all tasks:* Click on the VIEW ALL TASKS.
 Tasks should be listed below.

-*Show one task:* Click on SEARCH button.
-Enter the ID of the task you are searching for & click submit.
+*Show one task:* Enter the ID of the task you are searching for & click submit.
 Task will appear below.

-*Update task:* Click on UPDATE button.
+*Update task:* Click on UPDATE.
 Three form fields should appear.
 Fill in each one as instructed (first field: Enter the ID of the task you'd like to update, second field: enter the updated task, third field: enter due date), then click UPDATE TASK.
+Click TASKS in the navigation bar to view new task on list.

-*Delete Task:* Click on DELETE BUTTON.
+*Delete Task:* Click on DELETE.
 Enter the ID of the TASK you'd like to delete, then click DELETE TASK.

 *Log-out:* Click the SIGN OUT button at any time.